Daimler raises outlook, says chip shortage may impact Q2 sales

 “After this promising start, we are very confident that we can keep up the pace to improve our margins on a sustainable basis and at the same time expand our electric vehicle line-up,” Chief Financial Officer Harald Wilhelm said in a statement.

-Last week Daimler unveiled the EQS, an electric sedan built on a dedicated electric vehicle platform, which is seen as a solid contender against market leader Tesla Inc (TSLA.O) as electric car sales take off. read more
+Last week Daimler unveiled the EQS, an electric sedan built on a dedicated electric vehicle platform, which is seen as a solid contender against market leader Tesla Inc as electric car sales take off.

-The chip shortage has forced a number of major automakers to curtail production, including General Motors Co (GM.N), Stellantis (STLA.MI), Ford Motor Co (F.N) and Daimler's German rival Volkswagen AG (VOWG_p.DE).
+The chip shortage has forced a number of major automakers to curtail production, including General Motors Co, Stellantis, Ford Motor Co and Daimler’s German rival Volkswagen AG.

 Cars have become increasingly dependent on chips for everything from computer management of engines for better fuel economy to driver-assistance features such as emergency braking.